orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/guardian_registration.md

 ### Registration pre-requirements
  - MyCrypto desktop app (or another equivalent wallet software)
- - A wallet setup with your Guardian's Ethereum account keys with a positive Ether balance for fees
+ - A wallet setup with your Guardian's Ethereum account keys with a positive Ether balance for fees (transaction and deposit)
  - ABI and contract address available on Etherscan.
 For example, on Ropsten testnet the contract may be found [here][1]
  - 1 Ether deposit required to resgister as a Guardian
  - Registration data